IV - POST-PRODUCTION

-Over the course of the first couple years of the project when I was shooting, I had been in touch with a few editors who had shown interest in taking care of the post production.
+Over the course of the first couple years of the project when I was shooting, I had been in touch with a few editors who had shown interest in taking care of the post-production.
 But as the editing phase approached, I realized that I would do the editing myself.
 It was just the nature of the film that made it difficult for me to hand over my rushes to an outside editor.
-I had shot plenty of things on the fly, knowing that I would build the film in the editing room.
+Most of the film was shot on the fly, with the assumption that I would build the film in the editing room.
 My film had no screenplay, no precise shot-list, no storyboard.
 I had hours and hours of disjointed rushes (not to mention the 13 hours of interviews) that if I handed everything over to 10 different editors, they would make 10 completely different films.

 So eventually, I adopted a different strategy: I transcribed all the clips (from the fictional lives and from the interviews) into a gigantic spreadsheet and started editing in Word without even opening Premiere.
 This made it somewhat easier – or at least less time consuming - but still, I felt like I was trying to solve this massive Rubick’s cube: from time to time, one face would start looking pretty good, but then as I’d go to solve the next face, I’d mess the whole thing up again.

 For several months, the editing process got me pretty depressed.
 Every morning I’d wake up with this terrible sense of dread that would make me just want to keep sleeping.
 After my first coffee, I had about 1 hour of good vibes, after which the cogs in the enigma would stiffen and grind me to a halt.
 So I procrastinated, cleaned my room, tried going to the gym… but nothing worked.
 I binge-watched TV shows.
-At one point, I was stuck on the same page of editing for almost 2 weeks.
-I watched the whole first season of Aziz Ansari’s Netflix show “Master of None.”
-In the last episode, “Finale,” his character starts off by struggling to choose a taco restaurant, then goes on to struggle to choose which life he wants, only to learn that if he waits too long before making up his mind, options go away.
-Perhaps he had written this episode after consulting with Barry Schwartz when doing research for his book, Modern Romance.
-This episode set fire to my couch and got me back to working on my edit – so Aziz, if you come to read this, thanks!
-And thank you for introducing me to this great quote from Sylvia Plath’s "The Bell Jar," which I want to reproduce in its entirety here:
+At one point, I was stuck on the same page for almost 2 weeks.

 And that’s, ultimately, what makes it the best.
-The real answer to the question “The best to whom?” is: the best version of the film is the one that is the best representation of the author’s intention.
-Perhaps I had to focus my energy not on achieving some objective or popular best version, but on expressing as accurately as possible my subjective intent and let that movie live among the many million different versions it could take.
+The real answer to the question “The best to whom?” is: the best to me, the filmmaker.
+Perhaps I had to focus my energy not on achieving some objective best - as defined by popularity or critics - but on expressing as accurately as possible my subjective intent and let that movie live among the many million different versions it could take.
 If this one version was the one I wanted, then I could legitimately stick by it, ignoring all other options.
 My purpose would dictate my course.

 Furthermore, it’s not just a question of having modest expectations: it’s a question of finding values by which to lead your life.
 Just as the writer/director/editor is asking “what am I trying to say” as a way of focusing his work, people who have purpose can subject their choices to this purpose – thus confidently excluding what is not in line with it.
 Purpose is what gives you confidence to pursue one path at the expense of all others, and is the good reason keeping regret at bay.